morgnism/border-old/web/README.md

 When in development/working locally, it's more important to keep costs down as hot reloading can incurr a lot of API calls, and every page load calls getStaticProps.

 To get the lowest latency, lowest cost, and latest data, use the Instant Preview mode.

+## Sanity Local Preview

+Providing a sanity token with CDN off enables preview URLs.
+It's important to run the Sanity API in preview to avoid costly production calls.

 ### Sanity API Versioning